tryton/tryton-client/doc/usage.rst

   * Menu Action: Defines the action which is called as the `main menu`_.
   * Home Action: Defines the action which is called as `home action`__.
-  * Language: Language of the client appearance.
+  * Language: Language of the client interface.
   * Timezone: The local timezone where the user/client resides.
-  * Groups: Defines the users membership for accessing.
+  * Groups: Displays the users membership to access groups.

 __ Menu-Form-Home_

 .. _Menu-user-send-a-request:

 Send a Request
-  Opens a tab in :term:`form view` which eneable the user to send requests to other users of the same database.
+  Opens a tab in :term:`form view` which enables the user to send requests to other users of the same database.

 .. _Menu-user-read-my-request:

 Read my Requests
-  Opens a tab in :term:`tree view` showing all requests depending to the actual user.
+  Opens a tab in :term:`tree view` showing all requests related to the actual user.
 Fields and actions of requests:

   * On top

     - From: User name of the sender
-    - To: User name of the request receiver
+    - To: User name of the request recipient
     - References: Count of the attached references
     - Subject: The subject of the request.
     - Priority: An importance priority of the request.